intOppong/software_engineer_journey/journey/december_2017.md

 * Little bit of inconsistencies at the beginning of the month.
 * I overlooked other stuff like writing & keeping the Github repo updated. *it's time consuming but fun*
 * Overall it was a good start.
+* What to Improve upon
+	* Focus exclusively on what's important.
+	* Consistency. work everyday. this is key.

 ## December 2017 Goals
 **December 2017 run from 19th November 2017 to 30th December 2017.